-How to make pavlovas
+How to make this pavlova recipe

 - Whenever making any Pavlova recipe, you want to start off with room temperature egg whites.
 Whisk them on high speed with some sugar and vanilla.
-Then place pavolva meringue into a pastry bag and pipe them onto a baking sheet in a circular motion.
+Then place the meringue into a pastry bag and pipe them onto a baking sheet in a circular motion.
 I like to use a Wilton 1E piping tip for this step.

 - When baking the meringues, always make sure your oven is set to the conventional setting (meaning the fan is NOT running).
 And never open the oven at all during baking (nope not even to peak at them).

-- Now make the whipped cream topping by mixing cold heavy cream, sugar, and vanilla extract using an electric mixer until stiff peaks form.
+- Now make the whipped cream by mixing cold heavy cream, sugar, and vanilla extract using an electric mixer until stiff peaks form.
 Then pipe the whipped cream on top of each mini pavlova and add a few berries for extra pops of color and fresh vibrant flavor.

 Can you make pavlovas ahead of time?